siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/TFS_SCM-SourceConfig/README.md

 * This plug-in supports Visual Studio Online.
 * This plug-in supports Team Foundation Server 2010 – 2017.
-* This plug-in requires version 6.0 or later of IBM UrbanCode Deploy.
+* This plug-in requires version 6.0 or later of IBM DevOps Deploy.
-* For UrbanCode Deploy 6.0, both the agent and the server must be installed on Microsoft Windows.
-For UrbanCode Deploy 6.0.1 or later, only the agent is required to be on a system that is running Microsoft Windows.
+* For DevOps Deploy 6.0, both the agent and the server must be installed on Microsoft Windows.
+For DevOps Deploy 6.0.1 or later, only the agent is required to be on a system that is running Microsoft Windows.

 |Back to ...||Latest Version||||||